josh-stillman/lintier/README.md

 ### A Note on Styled-Components

 The styled-components option just adds .ts/.js files to the package.json script to lint styles.
-The stylelint config mentioned in the [styled-components docs](https://styled-components.com/docs/tooling#stylelint) seems to conflict with eslint, so I left it out for now.
+The stylelint config mentioned in the [styled-components docs](https://styled-components.com/docs/tooling#stylelint) seems to conflict with this eslint setup, so I left it out for now.

 ## Troubleshooting

 Lintier installs the latest version of the various dependencies, and versions are not pinned.
-This means breaking changes in those dependencies can break lintier, but it also means I'm more likely to keep the package up to date as I use it.
+This helps me keep the package up-to-date as I use it, but it also means breaking changes in those dependencies can break lintier.
 A weekly scheduled end-to-end test is also setup to help catch these changes.

 If you spot trouble, please open an issue in the GitHub repo.